 - 5-degree increment PID control settings

 - Two meat temperature probes

 - Full rotisserie system

-- Made in the United States by Broil King a division of Onward Manufacturing Company
+- Made in China by Broil King a division of Onward Manufacturing Company

 - 630 square inches of total cooking space divided between two levels